Category: ASA

 Led by Tournament MVP Kyle Pearson, Thunder outscored opponents 108-66 on their path to winning the title with two of their four wins coming by way of the run-rule.

 Precision got out to an early lead in the top of the first inning with back-to-back solo home runs and a two-run shot that gave them a four-run edge.
-Thunder made contact with the ball in the bottom of the frame, but nothing made it through the gaps and the team was kept off the board.
+Thunder contacted the ball in the bottom of the frame, but nothing made it through the gaps and the team was kept off the board.

 Precision added to their lead with a pair of runs in the top of the second inning, but a three-run home run by Brian McBryde cut Precision’s lead to 6-3 after two complete innings.